Spatially Varying Nanophotonic Neural Networks: Results

-We reparameterize a large ($15\times15$) convolutional kernel into a stack of (seven) small $3\times3$ kernels, which are convolved sequentially to the large kernel (Figure~\hyperref[fig:metaonn-overview]{1d}).
+We reparameterize a large ($15\times15$) convolutional kernel into a stack of (seven) small $3\times3$ kernels, which are convolved sequentially to the large kernel (Figure~\hyperref[fig:metaonn-overview]{1c}).
 The spatially-varying structure is reparameterized through a spatially-variant weighted linear combination of a (large) kernel basis, which resembles the low-rank approximation of a general spatially-varying kernel.
 As such, we construct a 3-layer convolutional neural network (CNN) composed of an LKSV convolutional stem, a depth-wise separable convolutional layer, and a fully-connected classification head, for CIFAR-10 image classification.
-This CNN is trained in silicon by minimizing the standard cross-entropy loss with tailored regularizations (an isotropic total variation regularization and a specialized spectrum regularization) on the spatially-varying kernels (Supplementary Note \note{3}).
-Validated by the spatial combining weights and the Fourier spectrum profiles of learned kernels in Figure \note{S4}, these regularizations enforce smooth transitions of spatially-varying kernels and penalize high-pass and ill-conditioned kernels, which are challenging to implement in an optical system.
-After in-silicon training, our LKSV design performs favorably compared to the conventional small-kernel spatially-invariant (SKSI) counterpart by a sizable margin, lifting from the LeNet-level accuracy (65.45\%) to the AlexNet-level accuracy (73.80\%) (Table~\ref{table:ablation})
+This CNN is trained in silicon by minimizing the standard cross-entropy loss with tailored regularizations (an isotropic total variation regularization and a specialized spectrum regularization) on the spatially-varying kernels (Supplementary Note \note{4}).
+Validated by the spatial combining weights and the Fourier spectrum profiles of learned kernels in Figure \note{S2}, these regularizations enforce smooth transitions of spatially-varying kernels (Figure~\hyperref[fig:metaonn-overview]{1e}) and penalize high-pass and ill-conditioned kernels, which are challenging to implement in an optical system.
+After in-silicon training, our LKSV design performs favorably compared to the conventional small-kernel spatially-invariant (SKSI) counterpart by a sizable margin, lifting from the LeNet-level accuracy (65.45\%) to the AlexNet-level accuracy (73.80\%), see also Figure~\hyperref[fig:metaonn-overview]{1d} and Table~\note{S1}, \note{S2}.

 The high computational cost of LKSV convolution in silicon can be entirely eliminated by designing a passive optical system with metalenses whose PSFs are inverse designed to mimic the designated target kernels.
 While the target kernels may contain both positive and negative values, optical PSFs contain only non-negative values.
 Thus, to generate each target kernel we employ a pair of metalenses and we take the subtraction of their image features post-convolution to achieve positive and negative values.